|Scientific Name||Anagallis arvensis L.|

 Additional Crop Information

-Especially summer crops.
+Especially found in spring crops.

 Choose directly from Category